tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

     $ machine-stats | tidal sync servers
     ```

-This approach is useful when you want to take a single snapshot of your infrastructure and upload it directly to the Tidal Migrations Platform.
+This approach is useful when you want to take a snapshot of your infrastructure and upload it directly to the Tidal Migrations Platform in one command.
 Since we're uploading the result immediately, this approach will only work on a server which has `tidal tools` installed and which is connected to the internet.

 ### Run Machine Stats on a Cron Job